 In 2014, the name changed to United Way of Southwest Oklahoma, expanding United Way's services to nine counties.
 This change makes United Way able to help more people in more communities across Oklahoma, and opens up partnerships to other nonprofit organizations and businesses.

-During this time United Way of Southwest Oklahoma also made a shift from funding entire organizations to funding programs that were designed to help meet the Education, Income Stability, and Health and Safety needs in Southwest Oklahoma.
+During this time United Way of Southwest Oklahoma also made a shift from funding entire organizations to funding programs that were designed to help meet the Education, Income Stability, Health and Basic Needs in Southwest Oklahoma.

 For over 70 years, United Way of Southwest Oklahoma's strength has been its people.
 More than a thousand leaders have served as board members and many more as volunteers.
 Thousands have contributed to our annual campaigns.
 With the help of thousands of volunteers, United Way utilizes an efficient and accountable fundraising process to ensure that donor contributions are well-spent.
 Since 1946, over $49 million has been raised for local non-profit partners to serve people in Southwest Oklahoma.